 Contents

-Glory for Retinue
+Glory for a Retinue

 Expenditure of treasure for Retinue personnel who are Professionals gets Glory, even if they have to be dismissed next year.
 Thus this is one of the most common ways to spend money.
 It acquires Glory, and the knight has a temporary expert in a skill, if needed.